Employment (Job) Confirmation Letter [with Free Templates]

 Drafting an Employment Confirmation Letter

-Here is how to write an employment confirmation letter:
+Here is how to write the letter:

 Header

 • Name of the employee: The header will also carry the full name of the prospective employee.
-No prospective employee wants to see a letter addressed to a strange person or no one at all.
+No prospective employee wants to see a letter addressed to a strange person or anyone at all.
 Since you have the employee’s information, include the full name in the header of the letter.

 • Address of the employee: Include the full address of the employee with the state code and the phone number.